- Sabrina Eberhard

 Renderings and recipe testing went on hold with lockdown, the whole dream frozen.
 But when Rachel Sanzone, owner of Bonfiglio Bread and the late Lick, reached out to her to offer to rent her kitchen equipment for a collaborative pop-up, Dunn’s wheels started turning.
 “The world sucks.
 2020 sucks.
 Everyone is miserable,” Dunn says.
 “So I thought, if we can provide just the most quintessential guilty summer pleasures to put a smile on your face for a couple minutes that’s what we’ll do.”
 Even the name, buttercup, recalls silly childhood flights of fancy, holding the yellow flower up to your chin to see if you like butter.

 “My grandfather was a lobsterman on Cape Cod,” Dunn says.
 “The joke when I was a kid was, “Daaad, can’t we just have hamburgers like everyone else?’
 So we started with lobster rolls.”
-Other guilty pleasures include: Feltman’s of Coney Island all-beef hot dogs—$7 a piece or two for $12 for a basic dog or half a dozen elaborated options between $9-$10; soft-serve ice cream, and, of course, cocktails (including a Pimm’s pop!).
+Other guilty pleasures include: Feltman’s of Coney Island all-beef hot dogs—$7 a piece or two for $12 for a basic dog, or half a dozen elaborated options between $9-$10; soft-serve Ronnybrook ice cream with homemade toppings, and, of course, cocktails (including a Pimm’s pop!).

-Dunn just got her liquor license two weeks ago, so she’s finally serving up cocktails in what she calls “adult Capri Sun” to-go pouches.
-As with Padrona, the Buttercup drink list is deliberately “not precious,” though nearly every drink features some local produce, preserve, or liqueur Dunn has made herself this summer—like the house “amaretto,” a liqueur made with pits from local sour cherries, peaches, and apricots.
-The RBG cocktail, on the menu through election day, features Rye, Bourbon, and Ginger, with local concord grapes (because “Biggie sang about Welch’s grape juice in ‘Juicy’”).
-One dollar of every $13 drink sale will go to ActBlue's Get Mitch or Die Trying, which is working to oust McConnell and to upend the Repubican-led the senate.
+After Dunn got her liquor license mid-September, she began serving up cocktails in what she calls “adult Capri Sun” to-go pouches.
+As with Padrona, the Buttercup drink list is playful, and deliberately “not precious,” though nearly every drink features some local produce, preserve, or liqueur Dunn has made herself this summer—like the house “amaretto,” a liqueur made with pits from local sour cherries, peaches, and apricots.
+In the lead up to election day, she served an RBG cocktail featurign Rye, Bourbon, and Ginger, with local concord grapes (because “Biggie sang about Welch’s grape juice").

 - Courtesy of Buttercup